OpenDSA/OpenDSA/RST/source/Development/AnalMisunderstanding.rst

 Thus, the distinction between an upper and a lower bound is only worthwhile when you have incomplete knowledge about the thing being measured.
-If this distinction is still not clear, reread Section~\ref{ProbAnal}.
+If this distinction is still not clear, reread Module :numref:`<AnalProblem>`.
 We use :math:`\Theta`-notation to indicate that there is no meaningful difference between what we know about the growth rates of the upper and lower bound (which is usually the case for simple algorithms).